 The points scored in Child-Pugh calculator assign the patient to the one of three categories, A, B, or C. The mildest form of the cirrhosis of the liver belongs to category A, while the worst and deadliest is the category C. You can also see what the typical survival rate of patients in particular category is.

-Besides the patient's state evaluation, the Child-Pugh score may be used to determine if major surgery is safe for the patient.
+Besides the patient's state evaluation, the Child-Pugh score may be used to determine.
 Patients in class A are generally safe patients for elective surgery.
 Class B persons should first receive treatment to optimise their state.
 Major surgeries are contraindicated for patients group C.

 A note for the patient - what is cirrhosis of the liver?